tlapinsk/byte-data-insights/README.md

 Assuming you have already cloned the repository, unzipped the `items_purchased.tar.xz`, and have Jupyter Notebook running.

-Open `Data Feeder.ipynb` and replace your Postgres username where necessary (one in each cell).
+Open `Data Feeder.ipynb` and replace your Postgres username and password where necessary (one in each cell).

 You should then be able to Run All cells and monitor Postgres to see the tables being created / updated.

-As a note, the incremental load will dump the same data twice into the table since there is no new data provided.
+As a note, the incremental load will dump the same data twice into each table since there is no new data provided.
 It is merely an example of how to load data incrementally.

 ## Potential Improvements
 The insights and tool provided are small examples, that by no means would be run in Production.
 They are helpful in providing examples of how I would load these CSVs into a database (assuming the CSVs lives locally on my computer).

-**Insights**
+**Insights Improvements**
 - Create front end web interface and dashboard for users
 - Explore Plotly or other similar tools to analyze data
 - Explore further insights from a larger Datawarehouse setting

-**Data Feeder**
+**Data Feeder Improvements**
 In a Production setting I would propose the following improvements:
 - Run an S3 bucket to host CSV files
 - Upon new CSV files being dumped into S3, fire AWS Lambda function to feed CSV file into Postgres (or any other database)